 Vice President (Oxford)

-Dr. Gerry Bodeker researches and advises on international public policy on integrative medicine and wellness.
-An Australian, whose doctoral studies were at Harvard, he has held research and teaching appointments in the Division of Medical Sciences at the University of Oxford for two decades and is a member of Oxford’s Green Templeton College.
-He is Adjunct Professor of Epidemiology at Columbia University, New York.
-Gerry has worked with a number of UN agencies, including WHO, the World Bank and FAO and is currently working with the United Nations University on Asian dietary traditions in preventing non-communicable diseases.
+Dr. Gerry Bodeker, an Australian, whose doctoral studies were at Harvard, has held research and teaching appointments in the Division of Medical Sciences at the University of Oxford for two decades and is a member of Oxford’s Green Templeton College.
+An Adjunct Professor of Epidemiology at Columbia University, New York, and in integrative medicine at the University of Western Sydney, Gerry has worked with a number of UN agencies, including the World Health Organization, the World Bank, and the UN Development Program, and is currently working with the Asian Development Bank on a book and policy frameworks for Wellness in Asia.
 He has worked with the Qatar Foundation on cultural traditions of wellness in the Islamic world and chairs the Mental Wellness Initiative of the Global Wellness Institute.
-In Malaysia, he produced a book on Malaysian health traditions and is a co-founder of a natural-products R&D Company working on tropical medicinal plants for skin repair.
 He is a Fellow of the International Union of Pure & Applied Chemistry.

 Vice President (Cambridge)